 This is a fabric-heavy woven rug, but the experience you gain is priceless.
 The materials you need?
 Three old bedsheets, cardboard measuring 23″ x 43″, tape and a pair of scissors.
 You will be cutting a lot of fabric, so use a comfortable pair.

 Mark your cardboard edge with a Sharpie, drawing 2″ lines with a spacing of 1/2″ in between.
 After cutting the bed sheets into strips, cut the 2′ lines to make your loom.
 Start weaving and join the strips together until you work down the loom and completely fill it, tieing the ends and weaving them together.
 Cut the excess fringe of the woven rug.

 Source: How to Make a Woven Rug

 (13) How to Make a $20 Area Rug

-By putting in $1.99 small area rug together, you can make this one large rug for your room.
-Perfect combination.
+By sewing $1.99 small area rugs together, you can make this one large rug for your room.
+It’s a perfect combination!
 Tip: Use upholstery thread to sew and tie them together.

 Source: Budget DIY Area Rug